Internship Information for Employers

 - Company name recognition and increased visibility on campus

-- Draft and/or edit promotional/marketing materials, including flyers, social media posts, posters, brochures, programs, and advertisements
+- Promotional/marketing materials, including flyers, social media posts, posters, brochures, programs, and advertisements

-- Draft and/or edit newsletters or articles for the business
+- Newsletters or articles for a business or organization

-- Draft and/or edit scripts for a news program, film, or television program
+- Scripts for a news program, film, or television program

 EWM Internships for Academic Credit: Employer Responsibilities

 EWM majors and other English majors enroll in ENC 4942 (Editing Internship) for academic credit (1-6 credit hours, depending on the scope of work).
 The course is offered each semester (fall, spring, and summer).
 Information regarding the course and requirements are available on the Course Registration and Requirements page.

 Employers have some basic responsibilities when offering internships for academic credit.

 - The employer must complete and sign their portion of the Internship Contract.
 Students will provide employers with this form.

 - The employer must ensure the student receives appropriate guidance throughout the internship, and that the student is completing writing and editing work in order to meet the course requirements as well as the learning objectives defined in the internship contract.